maciekfabia/sdk-nrf/samples/zigbee/network_coordinator/README.rst

 After programming the sample to your development kit, test it by performing the following steps:

-1. Turn on the coordinator development kit.
+1. Turn on the development kit that runs the coordinator sample.
-   When LED 3 turns on, the development kit has become the coordinator of the Zigbee network.
+   When LED 3 turns on, the development kit has become the coordinator of the Zigbee network and the network is established.
 #.
 Turn on the other development kits that you programmed.

-   * When LED 3 turns on on the light bulb development kit, it has become a Router inside the network.
+   * When LED 3 turns on the development kit that runs the light bulb sample, it has become a Router inside the network.
-   * When LED 3 turns on on the light switch development kit, it has become an End Device, connected directly to the Coordinator.
+   * When LED 3 turns on the development kit that runs the light switch sample, it has become an End Device, connected directly to the Coordinator.

    .. tip::
        If LED 3 on the development kits does not turn on, press Button 1 on the coordinator to reopen the network.

 #.
 Optionally, if you are testing with both the light bulb and the light switch samples, complete the following additional steps:

    #.
-Wait until LED 4 on the light switch development kit turns on.
+Wait until LED 4 on the development kit that runs the light switch sample turns on.
       This LED indicates that the switch found a light bulb to control.
    #.
-Use buttons on the light switch development kit to control the light bulb, as described in the light switch User interface section.
+Use buttons on the development kit that runs the light switch sample to control the light bulb, as described in the light switch sample's user interface section.
+      The result of using the buttons is reflected on the light bulb's LED 4.

 Dependencies
 ************